opendr-eu/opendr/docs/reference/c-activity-recognition-x3d-h.md

 void load_x3d_model(char *modelPath, x3d_model_t *model);
 ```
  Loads a x3d activity recognition model saved in the local filesystem (*modelPath*) in OpenDR format.
- This function also initializes a (*device*) Jit network for performing inference using this model.
+ This function also initializes a CPU-based ONNX session for performing inference using this model.
  The pre-trained models should follow the OpenDR conventions.
  The Python API can be used to train and export an optimized OpenDR model that can be used for inference using the C API.